✂️Sewing & Mending Workshops

 'Tea and Tech'

-Thanks to Cellnex funding, we’ll be running technology advice sessions to help people with everyday digital needs.
-We are just waiting on the funds to be sent through to purchase the technology to support these sessions.
+Thanks to Cellnex funding, we are running technology advice sessions to help people with everyday digital needs.

 These workshops will be supported by community transport, making them accessible to as many people as possible.